 International Families – Secondary Level

-Most secondary students entering secondary school through International Admissions will complete an English Language and Math Skills Assessments.
+Most secondary students entering secondary school as temporary residents register through International Admissions and will complete an English Language and Math Skills Assessments.

-• The student has completed an ESL program at another public school board in Ontario and has transcripts showing which courses they have completed; or
+An exception may be considered if the student has completed an ESL program at another public school board in Ontario and has transcripts showing the courses they have completed.

 International Families – Kindergarten and Elementary Levels

-Kindergarten and Elementary students born in a country in which English is not the first language will be assessed after registering at their school.
+Kindergarten and Elementary students born in a country in which English is not the first language will have an English assessment completed after registering at their school.

 School and Grade Placement